Visit one of our new offices in Burlington and Woburn! We’re located at

 What is Oculoplastics?

-Oculoplastic surgery can be performed to improve the appearance or function of the eye area using cosmetic and reconstructive techniques for the eyelids and orbital area.
-Such procedures may include:
+Oculoplastic surgery is a type of surgery performed to improve the appearance or function of the eye area.
+It uses plastic and reconstructive surgery techniques for the eyelids, tear ducts, and orbital area.
+Such plastic surgery procedures may include:

-• Blepharoplasty, or ptosis surgery to reduce sagging or drooping of the eyelids for a youthful look and/or improved vision.
+• Blepharoplasty, or ptosis eyelid surgery to reduce excess skin or address sagging or drooping eyelids for a youthful look and/or improved vision.

-• Removal of tumors from the eyelids or eye area, including styes, skin tags, or even skin cancer.
+• Removal of tumors from the eyelids or eye area, including styes, skin tags, or even skin cancers.

 • Ectropion or entropion surgery to correct the position of the eyelids.